nikzei/coaching/README.md

 - Planning for retirement or navigating a career transition
 - Working towards a personal challenge or goal that is meaningful to you

-Rather than prescribing answers or solutions, I will actively listen to you and reflect back what I hear to gain a deeper understanding of what matters most to you.
+Rather than prescribing answers or solutions, I will actively listen to you and reflect back what I hear to help you gain a deeper understanding of what matters most to you.
 I'll ask thought-provoking questions that help you gain new insights and perspectives on your situation.
 In addition, I'll help you become more aware of the choices available to you, empowering you to make informed decisions that align with your values and goals.
 I'll also motivate you to follow through on your own ideas and take action towards achieving your desired outcomes.

 <b> Tips for preparing for our coaching session: </b>
 - Choose a topic that you would like us to focus on